simonvw95/GD_3d_tool/README.md

 If you have already gone through the above steps and wish to add a new graph to your dataset, simply repeat steps 1-7.
 The following three (computing-intensive) scripts **runner.py**, **compute_metrics.py** and **projections.py** will check if computations for a particular graph have already been made and therefore will not repeat the same computations unless instructed with the **overwrite** variable.

 Additional quality metrics can be added to **metrics_gd.py**, do ensure that these are bound between [0, 1] with 1 being the best score.
 Additionally, modifications will have to be made to **compute_metrics.py** and **constants.py**.

+### Troubleshooting
+1. When cloning the repository, ensure you are using git lfs to clone the project.
+When git lfs is not used the .csv files in the data directory will only point towards the uploaded csv files.
+2. The tool sometimes freezes and fails to select a new graph: ensure that pandas is the correct version (1.3.5).
+If the tool still fails to select a new graph occasionally, wait a few seconds and select different graphs (unresolved bug).

 ## Demonstrations